 In Jenkintown, a lot of people use the train to get to work every day though Jenkintown is a relatively small borough.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Jenkintown is a very ethnically-diverse borough.
 The people who call Jenkintown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkintown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jenkintown include German, English, Italian, and Polish.
+Important ancestries of people in Jenkintown include Irish, German, English, Italian, and Polish.

 The most common language spoken in Jenkintown is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Persian.